ipynb-python/Workshop-11b-Instructions/README.md

 ### part2a.py

-A student is writing code to run a times-table quiz that will ask questions like: What is 5x6?
+A student is writing code to run a times-table quiz that will ask questions like: `5x6`
 (for which the answer should be 30)

 Write a function named: `make_times_table`